Drama Highlight: Interview with Josh Pires

 What Drama courses are there?

 King’s offers a handful of comprehensive Drama classes that each focus on an important part of the dramatic process: improv, oral communications, stagecraft and design, and theatre performance, each with their own performances at the end of semester.
-For more information on these, you can take a look at the academic calendar ( PDF or webpage) and course descriptions.
+For more information on these, you can take a look at the academic calendar (webpage) and course descriptions.
 The classes are usually two three-hour class blocks each week, which are on your feet and active (besides a classroom Shakespeare class which acts as an English class too).
 After you’ve done all that, you can do a directed studies class, in which you can focus more on things like assistant directing and assistant teaching, which most use to prepare for a career in education.
 I’m personally involved with assisting with the Oral Communications class, and I feel so closely connected with my prof and the subject matter.

 Do I need to be an actor to take drama classes?